-Stuck with designing your child’s bedroom?
+Stuck with decorating your child’s bedroom?
 This guide will help you!

 As someone who loves interior design and decorating, I have to say that bedrooms are probably my favourite room in the entire house.

-I like them because they let you do something different from the rest of your house.
+I like them because you can do something completely different from the rest of your house.
+It’s the only room that no one else will ever see.
 Everyone’s bedroom is like their own little haven where they can fully express themselves.
 It allows you to play around with unique styles and interior design ideas that you wouldn’t consider elsewhere in your home.

 Designing your own bedroom is easy as you know exactly what you like and can fit things to your personality.

-But, what if you’re designing a bedroom for your children?
-I’ve got many friends with children, and they’re always talking about home design.
-So, I thought I’d take this opportunity to write a little guide for any parents out there struggling to create their child’s dream bedroom.
+But, what if you’re decorating a bedroom for your children?
+I thought I’d take this opportunity to write a little guide for any parents out there struggling to create their child’s dream bedroom.

 Ceiling & Wall Art

-Kids will love this, and it will make bedtime a little bit special.
+Kids will love this, and it’ll make bedtime a little bit special.
 I think both these ideas are really good for making a room more child-friendly.
 It breaks the mould from typical boring room design where you use basic colours on the walls and plain wallpaper.

 I always wanted a cool bed as a child.
 I’d see school friends with funky beds where the frame was designed to look like something else.
 Every Christmas I’d look through the Argos catalogue and spot a bed that was designed to look like a doll’s house.
 I wanted that bed so badly!
 It never happened (cue the sad violins).

 A funky bed will be brilliant for your child as it just makes their room look and feel more fun.
-They will love how cool their bed looks, and it makes them feel unique and special.
+They will love how cool their bed looks, and it makes them feel unique and special (and hopefully, it’ll make them want to go to sleep in it, which is key).

 Nowadays, there are loads of stylish bunks beds for kids that are made to look like different things such as London buses, tree houses, etc. Children adore bunk beds because they’re slightly different to what most people sleep on.